lauroguedes/tic-tac-toe-game/README.md

 https://github.com/user-attachments/assets/1834acf3-aa23-41e3-bc34-ffcf9f630705

-This is a simple Tic Tac Toe game implemented in Laravel, Livewire and Reverb.
+This is a simple Tic Tac Toe game implemented in Laravel, Livewire with Volt and Reverb.
 The game allows two players to take turns marking spaces on a 3x3 grid until one of them wins or the game ends in a draw.
 It allows players to play against each other in real-time.

 ### Stack